Skip to content

 All of these involve out-of-control inflammation which is an immune system trigger.
 This inflammatory-immune response can both cause and increase intestinal permeability — also known as leaky gut syndrome — further perpetuating the inflammatory-immune cycle.

-Since certain foods can contribute to gut permeability and drive-up inflammation in some people, the AIP diet aims to remove all of these foods in favor of nutrient-dense food sources that promote gut health.
+Since certain foods can contribute to gut permeability and drive-up inflammation in people with autoimmune disorders, the AIP diet aims to remove all of these foods in favor of nutrient-dense food sources that promote gut health.

-Typically, the autoimmune protocol diet happens in two phases - the elimination phase and the reintroduction phase.
+Typically, the autoimmune protocol diet plan happens in two phases — the elimination diet phase and the reintroduction phase.

 Phase 1: Elimination